Glade Primary School

 - Support for health needs

-- Small therapy groups
+- Small group interventions,

-- Access to Sensory Room/experiences
+- Access to the Sensory room, Sensory garden, Learning Zone.

 - Measuring children's progress